- Read our review guidelines

 Why Use a Cooler When Kayaking?

-Whether you are out fishing, on a multi-day outing or just fancy a picnic, a good cooler can make the difference between slumming it and luxury.
-Particularly if you are fishing, a cooler can keep your catch fresh for as long as you’re on the water (and for the car ride home) so you can thoroughly enjoy the fruits of your labour.
+Whether you are out fishing on a multi-day kayak fishing outing or just fancy a picnic, a good cooler can make the difference between slumming it and luxury.
+Particularly if you are fishing, a cooler can keep your catch fresh for as long as you’re spending time on the water (and for the car ride home).

-It will also ensure that you are not accompanied by the pesky smell of rotting fish which is always a bonus (for you and everyone around you).
-Smelling your catch rapidly become inedible is no fun.
+It will also ensure that you’re not accompanied by the pesky smell of rotting fish (for you and everyone around you).

 On a more sensible note, coolers are also important for storing water.
 If you’re out for several hours in the heat, you will need to keep hydrated.
-Taking plenty of water with you is key and a cooler will ensure that it’s kept at a temperature that will both quench your thirst and help cool you down.
+Taking plenty of water with you is key and a cooler will ensure that it can stay cold and at a temperature that will both quench your thirst and help cool you down.